Republic XF-12 Rainbow: RC-2

-Republic intended to build an airliner version as the RC-2.
-This was to be lengthened to 98 ft 9 in with a fuselage plug ahead of the wing and the Plexiglas nose replaced with a conventional nose.
-Pratt & Whitney R-4360-59s with only one General Electric turbosupercharger each would have replaced the R-4360-31s to provide more power at lower altitudes and fuel capacity would have been increased.
-The seven crew and 46 passengers would have enjoyed a lavishly appointed cabin that was pressurized to sea level with air conditioning, and served hot meals from an electric galley, and drinks from an inflight lounge.
-It would have cruised above the weather at 435 mph at 40,000 ft.
+Republic proposed an airliner version, the RC-2, which would be lengthened to 98 ft 9 in with a fuselage plug ahead of the wing, and the Plexiglas nose replaced with a conventional nose.
+Pratt & Whitney R-4360-59s with only one General Electric turbosupercharger each would replace the R-4360-31s, providing more power at lower altitudes, and fuel capacity would be increased.
+The airliner would carry a crew of seven, and the lavishly appointed cabin for 46 passengers would feature pressurization to sea level with air conditioning, an electric galley providing hot meals, and an inflight lounge.
+The RC-2 would cruise above bad weather at 435 mph at 40,000 ft.

-Without military orders subsidizing development and tooling costs, the RC-2's purchase price would have been high, and American Airlines and Pan-Am cancelled their tentative orders.
-The RC-2 also would have had higher operating costs per passenger than more capacious airliners with similar fuel consumption such as the Lockheed Constellation and the Douglas DC-6.
-Additionally, the end of the war created a glut of surplus military transports such as the Douglas C-54 Skymaster which could be readily converted for airline service for a fraction of the cost of new aircraft.
-Republic cancelled its plans, and none were built.
+American Airlines and Pan Am made tentative orders, but without military F-12 orders to subsidize development and tooling costs, the RC-2's purchase price was higher than they would accept.
+The RC-2 also would have had higher operating costs per passenger than more capacious airliners with similar fuel consumption such as the Lockheed Constellation and the Douglas DC-6, and the end of the war created a glut of surplus military transports such as the Douglas C-54 Skymaster which could be readily converted into airliners for a fraction of the cost of new aircraft.
+Thus, the RC-2 program was cancelled before any were built.